Sliverwall/DS677_852_XTTS_V2_SINGLE_SPEAKER_FINE_TUNING/README.md

 - **`create_dataset_sentences.py`**
   This script prepares the dataset by chunking and cleaning raw audio input.
-  ⚠️ *Note:* It’s set to pull audio from a URL by default, but you can modify it to use a local `.wav` file instead.
+  ⚠️ *Note:* It’s set to pull audio from a YouTube URL by default, but you can modify it to use a local `.wav` file instead.

 - **`fine_tune.py`**
   Use this to launch the fine-tuning process with your prepared dataset.